-For low density universes, the present-day amplitude is suppressed by a factor $g(\Omega)$, where is an accurate fit for models with matter plus cosmological constant.
 The alternative perturbation mode is isocurvature: only the equation of state changes, and the total density is initially unperturbed.
-These modes perturb the total entropy density, and thus induce additional large-scale CMB anisotropies [73].
+These modes perturb the total entropy density, and thus induce additional large-scale CMB anisotropies [80].
 Although the character of perturbations in the simplest inflationary theories are purely adiabatic, correlated adiabatic and isocurvature modes are predicted in many models; the simplest example is the curvaton, which is a scalar field that decays to yield a perturbed radiation density.
 If the matter content already exists at this time, the overall perturbation field will have a significant isocurvature component.
-Such a prediction is inconsistent with current CMB data [74], and most analyses of CMB and LSS data assume the adiabatic case to hold exactly.
+Such a prediction is inconsistent with current CMB data [81], and most analyses of CMB and large scale structure (LSS) data assume the adiabatic case to hold exactly.